Interested in shopping at flea markets in Paris and scooping up the bargain of a lifetime?

-Brocantes and Garage Sale Tips: In general, vendors at brocante sales conducted indoor (inside Blancs Manteaux, for example) accept credit cards, but some of those held outdoor (including garage sales, which are usually hosted by groups of neighbors) may accept only cash.
+Brocantes and Garage Sale Tips: In general, vendors at brocante sales conducted indoor (inside Blancs Manteaux, for example) accept credit cards, but many of those held outdoor (including garage sales, which are usually hosted by groups of neighbors) may accept only cash.

 Village Saint Paul - Antiques & More in the Marais